 If you skip a meal, you might experience a hunger pain but you will not die.
 You may experience a different type of pain such as fear or anxiety or a temporary sense of lack in other areas of your life, but you won’t die.
 You don’t want to let those pains derail you from having great faith in God.
 Hebrews 11:6 NIV says that “Without faith, it is impossible to please God.”
 Ask God in faith for what you need.
 Know that God will hear and answer your prayer!
 He says so!
 1 John 5:14-15 (NKJV) “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”

 Understand that the answer will come and most likely, not in the way you’d think or in the timing you’d like to see.
 But what you can ultimately have faith in and know is that His answer will be better than what you asked!
 That is what Ephesians 3:20 KJV says, “…exceedingly beyond what we can ask or think according to the power within us.”
 That power within us is God’s power ignited by sincere faith and trust.
 Thank Him from that point on.
 Trust God for His provision.
 As a child of God, hold on to your inheritance of faith through Jesus.
 Don’t make this something you try.
-Make this something you live—moment by moment, day by day!
+Make this something you live—moment by moment, day by day, year by year!
 Hold on to that promise of faith so that even in difficult times you’re not driven by inner fears but driven by trust in the Lord’s faithfulness knowing you’ll be satisfied by His help in your life.
 He may not be there when you want Him to be but He is always there and His answers are always right on time!